rogap/Pal-bot/README.md

 DBPORT=27017
 ```
 * When the bot is already running, enter the command in the chat `!con _local.utils.setSlashCommands()` to register slash commands globally.
 Please note that you will need to change the creator's ID in the config.
+* Updating data about champions and items is done by the team: `!con _local.utils.updateChampionsAndItems()`,

 ## Original Authors